National Herald: Commemorative edition

 The commemorative edition of National Herald was launched on 1 July 2017, by the then President of India Pranab Mukherjee.

 Controversies

 The National Herald corruption case is an ongoing case in a Delhi court filed by Indian economist and politician Subramanian Swamy against politicians Sonia Gandhi and Rahul Gandhi, their companies and associated persons.
 As per the complaint filed in the court of the Metropolitan Magistrate, Associated Journals Limited (AJL) took an interest-free loan of ₹90.25 crore from Indian National Congress.
 It is alleged that the loan was not repaid.
 A closely held company, Young Indian, was incorporated in November 2010 with a capital of ₹50 lakh and it acquired almost all the shareholding of AJL and all its properties (alleged to be worth ₹5000 crore).

-A defamation suit of Rs 5000 crore was filed by Reliance Group, against National Herald claiming an article published by it was "libellous and derogatory".
+A defamation suit of Rs 5000 crore was filed by Reliance Group, against National Herald claiming an article published by it regarding the Rafale fighter jet deal was "libellous and derogatory".